linode/docs/docs/guides/development/frameworks/grpc/using-grpc-for-remote-procedural-calls/index.md

 ### Install the Python gRPC Tools

-To use gRPC, install the `grpc` components using `pip`.
+To use gRPC, install the `grpc` components using pip.
 If the command is prefaced with `sudo`, these packages are installed system-wide.
 Otherwise, they are only installed inside your local Python instance.

 1. Install gRPC.